raushan620300/VirtuoX-Navbar/README.md

 ## Features
 - Responsive design for all screen sizes
-- Interactive H-menu toggle for mobile devices
+- Interactive Hamburger-menu toggle for mobile devices
 - Clean and modern UI
 - Easy to integrate into any project